 This was still giving me deep insights into human nature and forcing me to let go of unhelpful patterned behaviour, but by this time I was done.
 I had nothing left in me and I was desperate for it to be over.

-I kept pages and pages of writing throughout the process.
+I kept pages and pages of writing throughout the early process.
 At various points I organised, edited and consolidated the insights that actually seemed to make sense into a collection.
 I have shared some of them below.
-At the very least, you can read it as an interesting insight into what happens during a spiritual awakening that includes a lot of psychosis.

 A lot of the conclusions I’ve drawn are overwhelmingly simple and seem even dumb now.
 But trust me when I say that reaching this level of clarity and simplicity took wading through an absolute shit-show of confusion.